serverlessworkflow/specification/dsl-reference.md

 | any | [`eventFilter[]`](#event-filter) | `no` | Configures the workflow to wait for any of the defined events before resuming execution.<br>*Required if `all` and `one` have not been set.* |
 | one | [`eventFilter`](#event-filter) | `no` | Configures the workflow to wait for the defined event before resuming execution.<br>*Required if `all` and `any` have not been set.* |

-### Retry Policy
+### Retry

-The Retry Policy is a fundamental concept in the Serverless Workflow DSL, used to define the strategy for retrying a failed task when an error is encountered during execution.
+The Retry is a fundamental concept in the Serverless Workflow DSL, used to define the strategy for retrying a failed task when an error is encountered during execution.
 This policy provides developers with fine-grained control over how and when to retry failed tasks, enabling robust error handling and fault tolerance within workflows.

 #### Properties